Optum/dce/docs/howto.md

 ## Use the DCE API

-DCE provides a set of endpoints for managing your account pool, leases, and budgets.
+DCE provides a set of endpoints for managing account pools and leases, and for monitoring account usage.

 See [API Reference Documentation](./api-documentation.md) for details.